-Psychiatric disorders in the families of borderline patients.
+Psychiatric disorders in the families of borderline patients

 The prevalence of psychiatric disorders was studied among the families of hospitalized borderline patients, defined by Gunderson and Singer's criteria, and compared with the families of schizophrenic and depressed control patients.
 Among borderline probands, 38.3% have a first-degree relative with depression, 25.5% had one with pathological mood swings, and 23.4% had one with "eccentric or peculiar behavior."
 There was no significant increase in the prevalence of schizophrenia among the relatives of borderline patients.
 Depression was more prevalent in the families of schizotypal borderlines compared with unstable or mixed-pattern patients.
 There were no schizophrenic diagnoses among the impaired relatives of schizotypal borderlines.
 A relationship is suggested between affective disorder and criteria-defined borderline disorders.

 [Show abstract] [Hide abstract]

 ABSTRACT: The purpose of this study was to assess the familial coaggregation of borderline personality disorder (BPD) with a full array of axis I disorders and four axis II disorders (antisocial personality disorder, histrionic personality disorder, narcissistic personality disorder, and sadistic personality disorder) in the first-degree relatives of borderline probands and axis II comparison subjects.
 Four hundred and forty-five inpatients were interviewed about familial psychopathology using the Revised Family History Questionnaire-a semistructured interview of demonstrated reliability.
 Of these 445 subjects, 341 met both DIB-R and DSM-III-R criteria for BPD and 104 met DSM-III-R criteria for another type of personality disorder (and neither criteria set for BPD).
 The psychopathology of 1,580 first-degree relatives of borderline probands and 472 relatives of axis II comparison subjects was assessed.
 Using structural models for familial coaggregation, it was found that BPD coaggregates with major depression, dysthymic disorder, bipolar I disorder, alcohol abuse/dependence, drug abuse/dependence, panic disorder, social phobia, obsessive-compulsive disorder, generalized anxiety disorder, posttraumatic stress disorder, somatoform pain disorder, and all four axis II disorders studied.
 Taken together, the results of this study suggest that common familial factors, particularly in the areas of affective disturbance and impulsivity, contribute to borderline personality disorder.